Presented to the members of the Buddha Center on Saturday, October 27, 2018.

 Dr. Guenther published nearly thirty books, including original works of Buddhist philosophy and scholarship and translations in German and in English in the Tibetan Buddhist tradition.
 His specialty was crafting an original phenomenological interpretation of Tantric Buddhist philosophy.
 The Teachings of Padmasambhava, published in 1996, was his last book.
 It is available from E.J.
 Brill in the Netherlands for US$210 (hard cover).

-Although it lacks the philosophical precision of Guenther’s rendering, it is certainly easier to understand, especially in oral presentation.
-Thus I have simplified Guenther’s language; précised, paraphrased, and expanded his presentation; added more detailed explanations where appropriate; and in particular I have endeavoured to use language and terms that are more familiar to a general Buddhist audience, such as “light of wisdom” for “originary awareness of what lights up to become the phenomenal world [samsara].”
-Other examples will be discussed in the course of the talk.
+Thus I have simplified Guenther’s language; précised, paraphrased, and expanded his presentation; added more detailed explanations where appropriate; and in particular I have endeavoured to use language and terms that are familiar to a general Buddhist audience.

 [ix]The name of Padmasambhava is well-known in the Himalayas, yet not much is known about his life and thoughts.
 His “biographies” were written much later.
 They are more concerned with his miracles than with his psychology and philosophy. [x]The study of the writings of Padmasambhava opens up a wealth of ideas and insights.
 The works of Padsamsambhava describe his inner experiences.
 His visions are symbolic allegories that speak directly to our deepest humanity.